google/zetasql/docs/functions-and-operators.md

 **Description**

 Returns a substring of the supplied `STRING` or `BYTES` value.

 The `position` argument is an integer specifying the starting position of the substring, with position = 1 indicating the first character or byte.
-The `length` argument is the maximum number of characters for `STRING` arguments, or bytes for `BYTES` arguments.

 If `position` is negative, the function counts from the end of `value`, with -1 indicating the last character.

-If `position` is a position off the left end of the `STRING` (`position` = 0 or `position` &lt; `-LENGTH(value)`), the function starts from position = 1.
-If `length` exceeds the length of `value`, the function returns fewer than `length` characters.
+If `position` is zero or less than `-LENGTH(value)`, the substring starts from position = 1.

-If `length` is less than 0, the function returns an error.
+The `length` argument specifies the maximum number of characters to return if `value` is a `STRING`, or number of bytes to return if `value` is a `BYTES`.
+If `length` is less than 0, the function produces an error.
+The returned substring may be shorter than `length`, for example, when `length` exceeds the length of `value`, or when the starting position of the substring plus `length` is greater than the length of `value`.

 **Return type**